chisui/dakka/thesis/main.md

 The goal of this thesis is to create an Actor framework, simlar to akka for Haskell.
 It should be possible to reason about a actor system without having to run it to ensure some safty assumtions.
 To achieve this I will leverage some of haskells dependent typing features.
 It should also be possible to easily test actor implementations without creating a full actor system.

+# Thechnical considerations

+## Language choice

+I chose haskell as a language since it is the most widely used language that facillitates dependent typing.
+There are other languages like `agda` and `idris` but they don't provide what we need.

+- `agda` is rarely used as an acutal runtime system but rather as a proof assistent, so creating a realworld, distributed system with it is not feasable.
+- `idris` would be a good fit for dependent typing, an even better one than Haskell even since depend types are supported natively instead through language extension.
+The language itself seems to be a little immature at the current time though, especially the library ecosystem is extremly sparse.

+Haskell may not have native depended types but they are supported.
+Beeing able to rely on a vast number of existing libraries is a huge point in Haskells favor.
+Especially the `cloud-haskell` platform is extremly useful.
+In addition to implementing a form of actor framework itself it eases the creation of distributed systems immensly.
+Most of the heavy lifting on the network and operations side can be done through `cloud-haskell`.

+Another concern is my knowledge of other languages.
+I already have extensive knowledge of Haskell and many of it's more advanced concepts through my bachelors project, TA work in PI3 and private experience.
+Although this is not the main concern it is another point in Haskells favor.

+## Build tool

+There are several build tools and build tool combinations for haskell.
+The main one is `cabal` wich is essentially required for any kind of Haskell development.
+There are wrappers for `cabal` that provide additional features and help organize dependencies.
+It is highly recommended to use one of those wrappers since using cabal without one can be very cumbersome.
+One of the main issues of cabal is that it installs all dependencies of projects globaly.
+When working with multiple Haskell projects this will inevitably lead to conflicts and will land you in the so called *cabal hell*.
+There were attempts to mitigate these issues in cabal directly but these are cumbersome (sandboxes) to use or aren't finished yet (cabal new-build).

+The most widely that is used most often is `stack`.
+It's main goal is to provide reproducable builds for Haskell projects.
+It provides a good way of managing depedencies and Haskell projects.
+It works by bundling a GHC with a set of package versions that should all work with one another.

+Another wrapper is `nix`.
+This build tool isn't Haskell specific though, but it lends intself to Haskell development.
+Nix calls itself a *Purely Functional Package Manager*.
+Like stack it's main goal is providing reproducable builds.
+It goes far further than stack in this regard though.
+It sandboxes the build envinronment as hard as possible.
+This goes so far as disabling networkconnections while building and stripping change dates from files to ensure that a build is performed in the same environment.

+If nix can hold what it promises it would be the best build tool period.
+So for this project I elected nix as the main build tool.
+I will try to use it for everything I can from building the library itself to typsetting this very text.
+This will also be my first big nix project.
+There is also a linux distribution that uses nix not only as it's default package manager but to build the entire system and it's configuration.
+I will be using this distribution for development as well.

 # Prior art

 ## Cloud Haskell